 Here, Team A is the winner of the match with two judges’ votes despite the fact that Team B had a higher overall point total.

 If a judge scores both teams equally (a tie), both teams are awarded ½ of that judge’s vote.
-A match ends in a tie if all three judges score the match a tie or one judge votes for Team A, one for Team B, and one scores a tie.
+A group stage match ends in a tie if all three judges score the match a tie or one judge votes for Team A, one for Team B, and one scores a tie.
 Things are handled differently in knockout stage matches; see the scoring page for details.

 At the end of the match, the timekeeper will ask all the judges to individually announce their vote and awarded points to each team.
 Next, the timekeeper will name the winning team (or announce a tie) and the number of judges’ votes for that team.